It's only a week in, but be honest. How's your New Year's resolution going?

 Is one of your resolutions to read more, or to keep up more with the news?
 Or maybe just to save paper by reading your magazines online?
 Scribd gives you access to three books, one audiobook, and unlimited magazines and documents every month for $8.99 a month.
 Plus, knowing that you're paying for access to three books each month is an excuse to give yourself some much-needed "me time."

-Unfortunately, there doesn't appear to be an app that stops you from ordering pizza on a cold night when you lack motivation to make something healthy.
+Unfortunately, there doesn't appear to be an app that stops you from ordering pizza on a cold night when you lack the motivation to make something healthy.
 But they're great tools to hold you accountable and help you stay on track.

 Are you looking for more great apps, maybe to help your kids stay on track at school?
 Check out our favorite 21 free educational apps for kids.